cronos-labs/play-cpp-sdk/README.md

 1. python 3.8 or newer
 2. rust 1.61 or newer
 3. C++ 14 or newer
+4. Optional: CMake
-3. Optional: GNU make
+5. Optional: GNU make for mac and linux, ninja for windows
-4. Optional: Visual Studio 2019 or newer for windows
+6. Optional: Visual Studio 2019 or newer for windows

 # Pre-build Download
 Please download the archive file based on your OS release: